 Introduction

-Mulberry is an economic plant widely grown in different parts of world.
-Although all parts of the mulberry plant are beneficial to humankind, but the mulberry fruit has got prime importance.
+Mulberry is an economic plant widely grown in different parts of the world.
+Although all parts of the mulberry plant are beneficial to humankind, the mulberry fruit has prime importance.
 The mulberry fruit is known for its antioxidant, functional, nutraceutical and medicinal properties (Singhal et al., 2010).
-The fruit of the mulberry is sorosis, shape is generally long, ovoid or cylindrical but the colour is variable from white, pink, purple to black due to presence of anthocyanins (Hamid and Thakur, 2018; Akkarachaneeyakorn and Tintrat, 2015).
+The fruit of the mulberry is sorosis, the shape is generally long, ovoid, or cylindrical, but the colour is variable from white, pink, purple, to black due to the presence of anthocyanins (Hamid and Thakur, 2018; Akkarachaneeyakorn and Tintrat, 2015).
 Mulberry fruits can be freshly consumed or converted to edible food products like jams, jellies, sauces, cakes, beverages and food colorant (Liang et al., 2012).
-Mulberries are flavorsome, delicate, healthy and toxin-free remarked as a third-generation fruit (He at al., 2005).
-It fascinates the panoramic adventure of utilizing mulberries in the food processing industries across globe.
-The presence of some bioactive compounds like anthocyanin has imparted anti-obesity, anti-cholesterol and hepato-protective properties to the mulberry fruits.
+Mulberries are flavorsome, delicate, healthy, and toxin-free, remarked as a third-generation fruit (He et al., 2005).
+It fascinates the panoramic adventure of utilizing mulberries in the food processing industries across the globe.
+The presence of some bioactive compounds, like anthocyanin, has imparted anti-obesity, anti-cholesterol, and hepato-protective properties to the mulberry fruits.
 Mulberry fruit has a bright prospect in medicinal field because of the paradigm shift towards plant derived drugs.
 The value addition of mulberry fruits in food industry enhances the economics of mulberry plant throughout the world.
 The industrial exploitation of mulberry fruits following standardized protocol improves the nutritional quality of valuable products and can be efficiently used in pharmaceutics due to its medicinal properties as well.
 The medicinal properties of mulberry plant open a new vista for industrial exploitation of mulberry fruits worldwide.
 Keeping in view the medicinal importance of mulberry fruits, the current review article is an attempt to elucidate various bio active compounds present in Morus fruits and exploit their potential for developing biomedicines against various diseases.

 Importance of mulberry fruit